 Why don’t mainstream insurers offer liability insurance for working at height?

-For most, it’s quite simply that the risk is too high and they would rather leave it to the specialists.
+For most, it’s quite simply that the risk is too high and they would prefer to leave it to the specialists.
 According to the HSE, Since 2001, an average of 50 people in Great Britain have died each year as a result of a fall from height and a further 8,702 are seriously injured.

 Insurance companies may also have reinsurance restrictions to consider.
 In simple terms, Reinsurance is a policy purchased by the insurance company which will protect them should they receive a large claim or series of claims.
-Many insurers will not purchase reinsurance cover for Public or Employers Liability at height and therefore they do write business in this space.
+Many insurers will not purchase reinsurance cover for Public or Employers Liability at height, and therefore they do write business in this space.

 How can I arrange cover for specialist Public Liability Insurance for working at height?

-Whilst many traditional insurers shy away from rope, harness, scaffolding or general height work, specialist insurers have emerged who have taken the time to understand the intricacies and complexities of the work and created bespoke policies.
+While many traditional insurers shy away from rope, harness, scaffolding or general height work, specialist insurers have emerged who have taken the time to understand the intricacies and complexities of the work and created bespoke policies.
 By insuring a larger number of companies in this area, the insurer will have a volume of premium to protect it from a significant loss and clients' benefit from their understanding, expertise and ability to charge the correct level of premium relating to the risk involved.

 Why choosing the right Insurance advisor is critical